matjack1/LabAdmin/docs/tutorial.md

 # these depends on where the machine is
 LANGUAGE_CODE = 'it-it'
 TIME_ZONE = 'Europe/Rome'

+# email will be sent with this address in the from field
+DEFAULT_FROM_EMAIL = 'myemail@mydomain.com'
 ```

 We are done with django *settings.py*, it's time to add to *labadmin/labadmin/urls.py*: